Here’s the perfect six-day road trip itinerary through New Zealand’s North Island – including where to stay, what to see, and what to pack!

 Additional Options for A Longer North Island Road Trip

 Six days on New Zealand’s North Island is really just a taster, and there is so much more to do if you plan to stay longer.
-For some additional trip planning inspiration, check out these options:
+The recommended amount of time to visit all of New Zealand’s North Island is 10 days to 2 weeks.

 Roughly an hour’s drive from Auckland, Karekare Waterfall is a 30-meter tall waterfall that is home to a little rest area and pool.